 If you want to improve drainage a little more, then there are a couple of things to avoid in your raised bed.

 First of all, avoid a liner that does not allow proper drainage (for instance, a prefabricated or makeshift plastic liner that does not allow water through).
-This may save wood from rotting, but it will prevent proper drainage, which will eventually kill your plants!
+This may prevent wood from rotting, but it will prevent proper drainage, which will eventually kill your plants!

 Also, avoid mulch & other ground coverings that will retain moisture in the soil and prevent evaporation by sunlight & heat.